junxit/us-congress-bills-117/metadata.md

 - 2021-04-15 — Introduced in House
 - 2021-04-15 — Introduced in House
 - 2021-04-15 — Referred to the House Committee on Financial Services.
+- 2021-04-20 — Committee Consideration and Mark-up Session Held.
+- 2021-04-21 — Committee Consideration and Mark-up Session Held.
+- 2021-04-21 — Ordered to be Reported (Amended) by the Yeas and Nays: 30 - 23.
+- 2021-04-30 — Placed on the Union Calendar, Calendar No. 10.
+- 2021-04-30 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-23.
+- 2021-04-30 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-23.